timout/CarND-Traffic-Sign-Classifier/writeup.md

 ![Wild animals crossing][test_7]

 The image was identified incorrectly with confidence 100%.
-Technically training set contained the class but I suspected the image was not in traning set so I was just curious how it will be identified the model.
+Technically training set contained the class but I suspected the image was not in traning set so I was just curious how it will be identified by the model.
 5 top predictions:
  1. Class_id:21 (Double curve), confidence:100%
  2. Class_id:11 (Right-of-way at the next intersection), confidence:0%